mosip/documentation/docs/integration/relying-party.md

 {% endhint %}

 {% hint style="info" %}
 These callback URL are for development purpose and choose them according to the URL in your development/qa environment.
 As much as possible * should avoided as it could result in security issues.
-For development its ok to provide the * as above.
+For development,  it is okay to provide the * as above.
-For the phone app the app callback deeplink should be provided.
+For the phone app, the app callback deeplink should be provided.

 The following are the unsupported URL patterns.

   \\*